 If we told you that young people today are staring at their phones more than ever before, you probably wouldn't be surprised.
 Yet, it is particularly noteworthy as the number of incidents involving blindly and numbly staring at a phone continue to increase.
 In one extreme case quite recently, it even resulted in the death of a millennial!
 Eager to see how this was impacting the community, we scoped out to see if we could capture any other incidents caused by people staring at their phones.

 Our reporter in Seminole County, FL, staked out in a county park to discreetly record passerby.
-Within ten minutes, he was able to record the entire incident of a teenager, numbly staring at his phone, accidentally walk Read full story
+Within ten minutes, he was able to record the entire incident of a teenager, numbly staring at his phone, accidentally walk into a tree:

 Ralph Devereaux, 39, of Berkeley, CA, has been confirmed dead by autopsy this morning.
 W. Hart, of Berkeley, CA, was there to witness the entire incident.